Lab Information and Rules

 Student computer labs are located:

-the General Core Lab at the Putnam County Center,
+- General Core Lab at the Putnam County Center

-Lab availability is subject to change based upon additions to the college course offering schedule.
+Computer Lab availability is subject to change based upon additions to the college course offering schedule.
 Computers are also available in the CGTC libraries.
 All computer users must follow the college’s Acceptable Computer and Internet Use policy as stated in the CGTC catalog.

 Please Observe the following Rules

-Labs are to be used only by students enrolled at CGTC.
+Computer Labs are to be used only by students enrolled at CGTC.
 Students must show ID to CGTC staff/security upon request.
 Priority in all labs is given to support academic-related activities.

-If a class meeting in a lab is not using all available workstations, students may possibly be allowed to use a free workstation permitted they receive permission from the instructor in charge of the lab at that time and comply with any restrictions that he/she imposes.
-Permission to use free workstations will not be given under any circumstances during periods when the lab is being used for testing or lecture.
+If a class meeting in a lab is not using all available workstations, students may be allowed to use a free workstation upon permission from the instructor in charge of the lab at that time and comply with any restrictions that he/she imposes.
+Permission to use free workstations will not be given under any circumstances when the lab is being used for testing or lecture.